BenF99/binfind-app/README.md

 # binfind-app

-A bin/trash can finding android application created for as part of a second year University Project that allows users to find nearby bins via an interactive map.
+A bin/trash can finding android application created for my second year University Project that allows users to find nearby bins via an interactive map.

 Features: